Where Is Gold Found?

 Where Is Gold Found in the World?

 Today, gold is mined on every inhabited continent, though the majority of global output is concentrated in a few key regions.
-China has led global production for over a decade, with operations centred in Shandong and Henan provinces.
+When wondering where gold is found, it’s worth knowing that China has led global production for over a decade, with operations centred in Shandong and Henan provinces.
 Australia follows closely, with rich deposits in Western Australia’s Pilbara and Kalgoorlie regions.
 Russia ranks third, with significant reserves in Siberia and the Far East, particularly around the Krasnoyarsk and Magadan areas.

 Canada’s major mines are located in Ontario and Quebec, while the United States continues to produce large volumes from the Nevada gold belt, particularly at sites such as Carlin and Cortez.
 Although South Africa’s output has declined in recent decades, its historic Witwatersrand Basin remains one of the most prolific gold-producing regions ever recorded.